h2oai/h2o-3/h2o-docs/src/product/data-science/aggregator.rst

 -  **rel_tol_num_exemplars**: Specify the relative tolerance for the number of exemplars (e.g, 0.5 is +/- 50 percent).
 This value defaults to 0.5.

 -  `transform <algo-params/transform.html>`__: Specify the transformation method for numeric columns in the training data: None, Standardize, Normalize (default), Demean, or Descale.

--  `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features:
+-  `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features (defaults to AUTO):

   - ``auto`` or ``AUTO``: Allow the algorithm to decide (default).
 In Aggregator, the algorithm will automatically perform ``enum`` encoding.
   - ``one_hot_internal`` or ``OneHotInternal``: On the fly N+1 new cols for categorical features with N levels